QuantEcon/lecture-python.myst/lectures/finite_markov.md

 For proof of this result, you can apply [Brouwer's fixed point theorem](https://en.wikipedia.org/wiki/Brouwer_fixed-point_theorem), or see [EDTC](http://johnstachurski.net/edtc.html), theorem 4.3.5.

-There may in fact be many stationary distributions corresponding to a given stochastic matrix $P$.
+There can be many stationary distributions corresponding to a given stochastic matrix $P$.

-* For example, if $P$ is the identity matrix, then all distributions are stationary.
+* For example, if $P$ is the identity matrix, then all marginal distributions are stationary.

-Since stationary distributions are long run equilibria, to get uniqueness we require that initial conditions are not infinitely persistent.
+To get uniqueness an invariant distribution, the transition matrix $P$ must have the property that no nontrivial subsets of the state space are **infinitely persistent**.

-Infinite persistence of initial conditions occurs if certain regions of the state space cannot be accessed from other regions, which is the opposite of irreducibility.
+A subset of the state space is infinitely persistent if other parts of the state space cannot be accessed from it.

+Thus, infinite persistence of a non-trivial subset is the opposite of irreducibility.

 This gives some intuition for the following fundamental theorem.